BONSAMURAIS/enhancements/beps/0001-bep-template.md

 ## Copyright

-To the extent possible under law, Chris Mutel and Romain Sacchi have waived all copyright and related or neighboring rights to Bonsai Enhancement Proposal 1: BONSAI (BEP) Enhancement Proposal Template.
+To the extent possible under law, Chris Mutel, Romain Sacchi and Michele De Rosa have waived all copyright and related or neighboring rights to Bonsai Enhancement Proposal 1: BONSAI (BEP) Enhancement Proposal Template.
 This work is published from: Switzerland & Denmark.